micaiah-effiong/url-shortener/README.md

 2. Install mongodb<br>
    <https://docs.mongodb.com/guides/server/install>

-3. The frontend is implemented with vuejs
+3. The frontend is implemented with vuejs + tailwindcss

-4. After that install and configure mongodb run mongod in the terminal.
+4. After installing mongodb and nodejs, configure mongodb to run mongod in your terminal.

 5. Copy and paste the url of the local database mongo.

-6. After clone the project can you install node_modules.<br>
+6. After clone the project, navigate to the directory and run `npm install` to install require node_modules.<br>
-   `npm install`

 7. Finaly run project with next command. 🚀<br>
    `npm run dev`